 It all depends on how you use the sauna and the amount of space that you have available.
 When shopping for a sauna, it will tell you how many people it can seat comfortably.
 It should also tell you the interior dimensions and give you the technical drawings so you know how to fit it in the space you'd like.

 You can choose from a variety of heaters to have in your sauna.
 It all depends on personal taste.
 The most traditional heater is the wood-burning stove, but it may not work well in a smaller heater.

-For example, if you only have the space for a smaller heater, then electric heaters are ideal for small saunas that are 6x6' or less.
+For example, if you only have the space for a smaller heater, electric heaters are ideal for small saunas 6x6' or less.
 A wood-burning stove wouldn't be ideal for saunas this size because it wouldn't be able to handle the heat that larger saunas would.
 Electric heaters are also easier to maintain, and you can control the temperature, which is important in a smaller sauna.
 However, you will need a licensed electrician to install the electric heater inside the sauna.

 DOES THE TYPE OF SAUNA WOOD MATTER?

 Choosing the right type of wood for a sauna is important.
 Why?
 Because it determines the design and how it absorbs the heat.
 Various types of wood can be used for the home and customized to your needs.

 3 DIFFERENT TYPES OF WOOD USED FOR OUTDOOR SAUNAS